How much energy does a solar panel produce?

 How to calculate your solar panel wattage

 We often compare solar quotes based on dollars per watt ($/W) to make it easy to evaluate them based on price and power output.
-A system with higher wattage panels usually costs more than one with lower wattage panels.
-If you need that extra energy to fully cover your electric bills, it's worth it.
-You'll pay more upfront, but your savings on electric bills usually make up the difference.
+A system with higher wattage panels usually costs more than one with lower wattage panels, but it’s worth it if you need that extra energy to fully cover your electric bills

-Without solar, you'd spend $63,930 on electricity over 25 years, assuming an annual inflation rate of 2.8%.
-With the 10 kW system, that electricity is free, so your only expense is the system cost at $20,580.
-The 7 kW system only offsets about 70% of your electricity bill, so you still end up paying $19,179 on electricity over 25 years.
-The 7 kW system may be cheaper upfront, but you lose out on $13,838 in savings overall.
+Without solar, you'd spend $63,847 on electricity over 25 years, assuming an annual inflation rate of 2.8%.
+With the 10 kW system, your electricity is essentially free, so your only expense is the system cost of $25,400, excluding any electricity you may need to draw from the grid when your panels aren’t producing.
+With the 7 kW system, only about 70% of your electric bill is offset, so you still end up paying $19,154 on electricity over 25 years.
+The 7 kW system may be cheaper upfront, but you will lose $11,814 in overall savings.

 No solar